New York Herb School - Traditional Chinese Healing Arts. The Art of Healing with Herbs & Food.

-This program is designed to de-mystify Chinese herbalism for the western health care practitioner and give a working knowledge of terminology and protocols that can be successfully applied to complement their health care practice.
+If you are a healthcare professional our programs are designed to de-mystify Chinese Herbalism and Oriental Dietetics for the western practitioner and give a working knowledge of terminology and protocols that can be successfully applied to complement your healthcare practice.

 Click here to view the cost of the program